 You may change your PCP for any reason, at any time.
 Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
 When you select a new PCP it is important to remember this may limit you to the network of specialists who are with your PCP's contracted medical group.
 Your PCP will choose the network specialist to whom you will be referred based upon his or her referring practices and hospital affiliation.

-To change your PCP, you may call Customer Care at the number listed on the back of this booklet.
+To view or change your PCP, you can log into the Sharp Health Plan portal at www.sharphealthplan.com/members/patient-portals or you may call Customer Care at the number listed on the back of this booklet.
 You also may e-mail Customer Care at customer.service@sharp.com to change your PCP.
 Customer Care will check to be sure the PCP you select is accepting new patients.
 Customer Care will change your membership record to show the name of your new PCP and tell you when the change to your new PCP will take effect.
 The effective date is generally the first of the following month.
 If your PCP leaves our Plan, you will receive prompt notification from us and we will help you choose another PCP.
 You will receive a new Member ID card listing your new PCP anytime there is a change.